oryzalee/WQD7005_DataMining/README.md

 <li>(9) Check your data in table with SQL Query [SELECT * FROM YourTableName LIMIT 10] to check first 10th rows

+#### Setup Datalake on the cloud using MinIO and AWS EC2
+<li>(1) Create an EC2 ubuntu instance on AWS, and allow port forwarding on port 9000.
+<li>(2) Setup credential on local machine to ssh into EC2 instance.
+<li>(3) Setup standalone MinIO following quickstart guide from their documentation page: https://docs.min.io/
+<li>(3) Use MinIO SDK for python to interact with MinIO datalake for bucket creation, data uploads and so on.
+<li>(4) Use AWS S3 SDK for python to query data directly from MinIO datalake using SQL statement and output into dataframe by using Panda

 ## YouTube Links
 Documentation of the processes and tools are done thru presentation on video recording, then uploaded to youtube
-<li> Milestone1 Web Scrapping https://www.youtube.com/watch?v=m7Lqda_E3Fg&feature=youtu.be
+<li> Milestone1 - Web Scrapping https://www.youtube.com/watch?v=m7Lqda_E3Fg&feature=youtu.be
-<li> Milestone2 Store Data into Hive Data warehouse  https://www.youtube.com/watch?v=UUWTioegn8M&feature=youtu.be
+<li> Milestone2A - Store Data into Hive Data warehouse  https://www.youtube.com/watch?v=UUWTioegn8M&feature=youtu.be
+<li> Milestone2B - Setup Datalake on the cloud using MinIO and AWS EC2  https://youtu.be/If27_zNYkx8

 ## References